phone704-BLOSSOM(704-256-7766)

 What Are the Bankruptcy Exemptions in North Carolina?

 north carolina bankruptcy lawyerFor people who are struggling with debts, bankruptcy can be a good option.
 However, many people are hesitant to consider bankruptcy because they worry that they will lose some or all of the property they own.
-This is generally only true for a Chapter 7 bankruptcy, which may require some of a person’s assets to be liquidated so that as much of their debts as possible can be paid off before the debts are discharged.
-A Chapter 13 bankruptcy, on the other hand, will allow a person to pay off some of their debts through a repayment plan that will last several years, after which any remaining amounts they owe will be eliminated.
-Even if a debtor does choose to pursue a Chapter 7 case, there are a number of exemptions that will apply, and they may be able to keep most or all of their assets.
+This may be the case in a Chapter 7 bankruptcy, which may require some of a person’s assets to be liquidated so that as much of their debts as possible can be paid off before the debts are discharged.
+However, when pursuing a Chapter 7 case, there are a number of exemptions that will apply, and they may be able to keep most or all of their assets.

 Exemptions to Liquidation in Chapter 7 Bankruptcy